Metrics and Insights: Fail Ads in Mobile Games

 I think we should start to band together across the industry, the developers using these ads are doing so because they have been allowed to.
 I believe we need to collectively stand together and support women's rights and safety, and this includes protecting them from seeing these kind of ads online.

 I think Apple and Google in particular should prevent developers from doing this, after that it comes down to the SDK networks and DSP's and then finally the ad providers and agencies that also might be making these ads for people.
-Cut it off from the root, the abuse of women is not acceptable in any medium or format. - John Wright, Kawalee
+Cut it off from the root, the abuse of women is not acceptable in any medium or format. - John Wright, Kwalee

 Recent rulings involved ads for games like "Refantasia: Charm and Conquer," "Legend City," and "King's Throne: Game of Conquest," all of which were flagged for sexist content.
 The ASA required these ads to be pulled and prohibited similar future content, emphasizing the need for responsible and respectful advertising.